Tullow Oil plc (TLW) Ordinary 10p

 The group has generally done a pretty good job of discovering and developing new assets, and after a pretty hairy time back in 2015/16 felt secure enough to start paying a dividend.

-Enter a series of disappointing exploratory wells, the collapse of a farm-down deal in Uganda and finally an almighty oil price crash.
+Enter a series of disappointing exploratory wells and an almighty oil price crash.
 Instead of a steady flow of dividends Tullow is back to cutting costs left, right and centre to preserve cash and keep debt under control.

-However, that efficiency has come at a price, with some pretty brutal cuts to capital expenditure.
-Under investing for a sustained period risks damaging the business's long-term prospects, since oil that's pumped today much be replaced with new reserves if the group is to have a future.
+The drive for greater efficiency has come at a price, with some pretty brutal cuts to capital expenditure.
+Under-investing for a sustained period risks damaging the business's long-term prospects, since oil that's pumped today much be replaced with new reserves if the group is to have a future.

-While the oil price is moving in the right direction, it started from a very low base.
-Which means life will continue to be a challenge for Tullow.
+While the oil price is moving in the right direction, it started from a very low base and that means life will continue to be a challenge for Tullow.
 The high fixed cost base and significant debt pile has always made the group a bit of a play on the oil price.
-If things pan out in its favour the share price could recover nicely but with the stock trading on just 0.6 times book value, the market's clearly pessimistic and we suspect it has good reason to be.
+If things pan out in its favour the share price could recover nicely, but with the stock trading on just 0.6 times book value, the market's clearly pessimistic and we suspect it has good reason to be.

 Tullow Oil key facts